 1. Digital communication channels

-Electronic means of communication include various online tools that employees use to stay connected with each other.
+Electronic means of communication include various online tools that employees use to stay connected with each other and keep up with the company news and updates.

 Today, digital communication channels are the most popular and most used channels in the workplace.